ECONOMICS CURRICULUM SURVEY REPORT

 3. Other Comments

-A spreadsheet containing the survey responses will be uploaded to the REA website.
+A spreadsheet containing the survey responses is available here.

 A deeper curriculum review study is required.
 Such a study should profile the content of economics courses at Australian universities and tertiary educational institutions, engage with stakeholders to describe the gap in economics curricula, and provide a plan to fill it.